 Who qualifies for a 21-gun salute?

-A current or former U.S. President, the President-elect, foreign heads of state on official visits, and the office itself on certain national flag holidays.
+A current or former U.S. President, the President-elect, and foreign heads of state on official visits.
 It is not given for individual soldiers, even at the highest ranks.
 Five-star generals receive 19 guns, four-star officers receive 17, and so on.

 Are the rounds at a military funeral live ammunition?

-No. The rifles in a three-volley salute are loaded with blank cartridges.
+No. The rifles fire blank cartridges.
 The crack of the powder is the entire point.
 There is no projectile and no danger to anyone in attendance.

 Why are gun salutes always odd numbers?

 Naval tradition.
-Centuries of seafaring superstition treated odd numbers as lucky and even numbers as bad omens.
-When the salute system was formalized, every level was set in odd increments: 21, 19, 17, 15, 13, 11.
+Seafaring superstition treated odd numbers as lucky and even numbers as bad omens, so every level was set in odd increments: 21, 19, 17, 15, 13, 11.
 There is no 20 or 18 in the protocol.

 Can a civilian receive a 21-gun salute?

-Only if they hold or held the office of President of the United States, or in very rare cases by special order of the President.
+Only if they hold or held the office of President, or in rare cases by special presidential order.
 The salute is tied to the office, not the person, which is why it carries the weight it does.

-For the place where these traditions come together in person, see our guide to Arlington National Cemetery and how to visit.
+For where these traditions come together in person, see our guide to Arlington National Cemetery.

 |